m-qm/frontend-starter/README.md

 # Client

 ## Routes
 - /
     - shows the homepage
     - renders list of favorites updates (logged)
-    - /auth/signup
     - redirects to / if user logged in
     - renders the signup form (with flash msg)

 - /auth/signup
     - redirects to / if user logged in / not 2 fields
     - body:
         - username
         - password

 - /auth/login
     - redirects to / if user logged in
     - renders the login form (with flash msg)
-    - /auth/login
-    - redirects to / if user logged in
-    - body:
-        - username
-        - password
-    - /playlists
-    - renders the playlists list + the create form
-    - add button favorite
-    - /playlist/:id
-    - shows playlists information
-    - /user/:id/follow
-    - render user list
-    - body:
-    - /user/create
-    - render form
-    - /user/create
-    - redirect user //
-    - body:
-    - name
-    - date
-    - city
-    - description
-    - styles
-    - playlists
-- /user/me
-    - renders the user user + my playlists
-- user/me/edit
-    - redirect to /user/me
-- POST user/me/edit
-    - redirect to /user/me
-    - body
-    - name
-    - city
-    - styles
-    - about
-    - email
-    - playlist
-- user

 - /playlists - playlist list
 - /playlist/create - create a playlist
 - /playlist/favorite - favorite a playlist
 - /playlist/:id - playlist detail
-- /profile/me - my details and favorite playlists
+- /profile - my details and favorite playlists
+- /profile/edit
 - 404

 ## Pages